heimdal/heimdal/lib/asn1/README.md

 	   •	   The REAL type is not supported.
 	   •	   The EmbeddedPDV type is not supported.
 	   •	   The BMPString type is not supported.
-	   •	   The IA5String is not properly supported, as it's essen- tially treated as a UTF8String with a different tag.
+	   •	   The IA5String is not properly supported, as it's essen‐ tially treated as a UTF8String with a different tag.
 	   •	   All supported non-octet strings are treated as like the UTF8String type.